tylerchilds/plan98/README.md

-# braid-kit
+# smugoogle

-tiny reference peer for a braided http and html experience
+a smashup prototype of smugmug and google maps

 ## development